 Required Program Response: Please outline how you plan to have specialized equipment, materials and tools sanitized between each class.
-NOTE: We anticipate that custodial services will provide cleaning services to general spaces between each instructional session (e.g., tables, floors, door handles, chairs, etc).
+NOTE: We anticipate that custodial services will provide cleaning services to general spaces between each instructional session (e.g., tables, floors, door handles, chairs,etc).

-a) Please identify any specialized equipment and/or materials unique to your program that will be handled by instructors and students during the class b) Who do you wish to clean these materials between instructional sessions?
+a) Please identify any specialized equipment and/or materials unique to your program that will behandled by instructors and students during the class a) Please identify any specialized equipment and/or materials unique to individual courses that will be handled by instructors and students during the class

-Choose an item.

-c) Do you have any additional requirements related to sanitization methods to be used?
+- b) Who do you wish to clean these materials between instructional sessions?
+Choose an item. - c) Do you have any additional requirements related to sanitization methods to be used?
 Click or tap here to enter text.

-a) Please identify any specialized equipment and/or materials unique to individual courses that will be handled by instructors and students during the class b) Who do you wish to clean these materials between instructional sessions?
-Choose an item.

-c) Do you have any additional requirements related to sanitization methods to be used?
+- b) Who do you wish to clean these materials between instructional sessions?
+Choose an item. - c) Do you have any additional requirements related to sanitization methods to be used?
 Click or tap here to enter text.